techbrett/OfficeDocs-SkypeForBusiness/Teams/cloud-voice-landing-page.md

 If you answer yes to the following, then Teams Phone with Calling Plan is the right solution for you:

 - Calling Plan is available in your region.
+[Confirm Microsoft Calling Plan availability here](calling-plan-overview.md)
 - You don't need to retain your current PSTN carrier.
 - You want to use Microsoft-managed access to the PSTN.

 If you’re a small to medium business (300 or fewer people), Microsoft now bundles Teams Phone with a Domestic Calling Plan.

 However, your situation might be more complex.
 For example, you might have offices in locations where Calling Plan isn't available.
-Or you might need a combination solution that supports a complex, multi-national deployment, with different requirements for different geographic locations.
-Microsoft supports a combination of solutions:
+Or you might need to accommodate existing, on-premises telephony infrastructure.
+Microsoft can solve for any PSTN or on-premises integration, with a variety of integration options.

 - Teams Phone with Calling Plan
 - Teams Phone with your own PSTN carrier with Operator Connect
 - Teams Phone with your own PSTN mobile carrier with Teams Phone Mobile
 - Teams Phone  with your own PSTN carrier with Direct Routing

+You aren't limited to one integration.
+Just because you have a portion of users who are located in a country or region where Microsoft doesn't have a Calling Plan option doesn't mean all of your users have to be served by the one solution for those remote users.

-- A combination solution that uses Teams Phone with Calling Plan, Teams Phone with Operator Connect, and/or Teams Phone with Direct Routing
+You can have a combination solution that uses Teams Phone with Calling Plan, Teams Phone with Operator Connect, Teams Phone with Teams Phone Mobile, and/or Teams Phone with Direct Routing.

 For a visual summary of all the voice solution options, see the voice solutions poster.